Last updated on August 15th, 2023

 If there’s one song you should know on guitar, it’s probably Happy Birthday.
 Even if you don’t play your guitar as often as you’d like, this is one must know song you can learn to celebrate the people in your life.

-We’ll first cover the guitar chords and tabs to Happy Birthday in the key of C Major and then learn it in different key signatures.
-We’ll also look at how it can be played it in different time signatures.
+We’ll first cover the guitar chords to Happy Birthday and melody with tabs in the key of C Major and then learn it in different key signatures and time signatures.
+Grab your guitar and let’s get started!

 How to read the guitar chord charts

 To clarify how to read the chord charts, the top horizontal line represents the high E string and the bottom horizontal line represents the low E string.
 The vertical lines separate each fret.
 The numbers in the blue dots tell you which fingers to use on the fretting hand.

 The letters on the right of the charts tell you what notes you are playing on each string.

 For example, on the C Major chord, you use the:

 - 1st finger on the 2nd string, 1st fret

 - 2nd finger on the 4th string, 2nd fret